WanliYoung/Revisit-Editing-Evaluation/README.md

   2. **Calculate Stats Locally** (Time-Consuming)

-     The program can also automatically calculate the stats required for them locally.
+     If you do not provide the required stats files but set `mom2_adjustment` to `True`, the program will automatically calculate the stats required for them locally.
 However, the process is very time-consuming.

   3. **Quick Testing Without Stats Files** (Approximate Results)